pbek/QOwnNotes/webpage/src/contributing/translation.md

 Some segments we don't translate in the Documentation:

-- Never translate codes or links, tags must be left as they are (and without added spaces, as some MT does that, those must be deleted)
+- Never translate codes or links, tags must be left as they are (and without added spaces, as some machine translation does that, those must be deleted)
 - We don't translate date and time (leave blank)
 - And we also don't translate references (which QON got in numerous languages), so you can simply skip them